RHINOLOGY (sinus and nasal specialisation)

 Treatment for your sinuses is with both medications and endoscopic sinus surgery.
 Patients with chronic sinusitis will need regular care for years to manage their sinusitis.

-Dr Cooper and A/Professor Ooi are both trained in performing advanced endoscopic drillout procedures for chronic frontal sinusitis that are refractory to standard surgical techniques.
+Dr Cooper and Professor Ooi are both trained in performing advanced endoscopic drillout procedures for chronic frontal sinusitis that are refractory to standard surgical techniques.
 They are also able to prescribe Nucala (Mepolizumab) for chronic rhino sinusitis patients with polyps who meet the criteria for this new biologic to treat patients with polyps.

-A/Professor Ooi has a PhD in immune causes of chronic sinusitis and has numerous research papers and grants on the causes and treatments of chronic sinusitis.
+Professor Ooi has a PhD in immune causes of chronic sinusitis and has numerous research papers and grants on the causes and treatments of chronic sinusitis.

 What is stealth guided navigational surgery?

 This technology is like the “GPS in your car”.
 It helps your surgeon navigate using your CT scans when operating in your sinuses.
 You will require a special type of CT scan done for this.
-A/Professor Ooi and Dr Cooper use it in selected endoscopic cases for sinus surgery, skull base surgery and removal of tumours.
+Professor Ooi and Dr Cooper use it in selected endoscopic cases for sinus surgery, skull base surgery and removal of tumours.